-World Sleep Day - How the world sleeps
+World Sleep Day – This is how the world sleeps

-"Sleep is essential for health" - this is the theme of World Sleep Day 2023.
-But how well is the world actually sleeping?
-We show you how sleeping habits differ in different countries and cultures around the world and in which places people sleep particularly restfully.
+“Sleep is essential for health” – that is the theme of World Sleep Day 2023.
+But how well does the world actually sleep?
+We'll show you how sleeping habits differ in different countries and cultures around the world and in which places people sleep particularly restfully.

 Table of Contents